Rutilio "Rudy" A Fratti

 Lipids and proteins that mediate membrane fusion are co-enriched at identical vertices.
 (Top) A schematic view of vacuoles showing the three morphological features that are developed during docking and fusion.
 (Bottom) Epifluorescence images of purified vacuoles in an in vitro docking assay.
 Vacuoles isolated from yeast harboring Vps33p-GFP were incubated with fluorescent Cy3-labeled FYVE domain to specifically localize PI(3)P. Cy3-FYVE is shown in red.
 To view the entire cluster of membranes, phosphatidylserine (PS), which is evenly distributed on vacuoles, was labeled with the fluorescent probe PSS-380 and is shown in blue.
 Solid arrows show examples of vertex sites enriched in Vps33p and PI(3)P. Hollow arrows specify outer membrane microdomains.
 Bar, 2 µm.

 Starr ML, Sparks RP, Hurst LR, Zhao Z, Arango A, Lihan M, Jenkins JL, Tajkhorshid E, Fratti RA.
-2018.
-Phosphatidic acid inhibits SNARE priming by inducing conformational changes in Sec18 protomers.
-BioRxiv.
-Submitted .
+2019.
+Phosphatidic acid induces conformational changes in Sec18 protomers that prevent SNARE priming.
+J. Biol.
+Chem.
+In Press .

 Miner GE, Fratti RA.
 2019.
 Real-Time Fluorescence Detection of Calcium Efflux During Vacuolar Membrane Fusion.
 Methods Mol.
 Biol.
 1860:323-331.